g-r-a-n-t/serial-vision/README.md

 |  ![Document1](https://github.com/g-r-a-n-t/serial-vision/raw/master/images/document1.jpeg) | ![Document2](https://github.com/g-r-a-n-t/serial-vision/raw/master/images/document2.jpeg) |
 | ![Document3](https://github.com/g-r-a-n-t/serial-vision/raw/master/images/document3.jpeg) | ![Document4](https://github.com/g-r-a-n-t/serial-vision/raw/master/images/document4.jpeg) |

 After processing each character, the results were dumped into a single directory.
 We then sorted though these dumps, looking for missing or extra images.
 Configuring the finder window to display 12 (`36 % 12 = 0`) thumbnails in a row made this task pretty easy.
 Since they were in alphabetical order, a change in sequence was easy to detect with the eye.
-Upon detection of an anomaly, the extra image would be deleted or the missing character would be removed from or classification mapping file.
+Upon detection of an anomaly, the extra image would be deleted or the missing character would be removed from our classification mapping file.

 ![Training Data](https://github.com/g-r-a-n-t/serial-vision/raw/master/images/training-data.png)